isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Lower Secondary Programme (For Sec 1 AY2024).md

 Note: Students taking Tamil or NTIL will be taking lessons at designated schools or language centres, and not in Xinmin Secondary School.

 Beyond the start of Secondary 1, students may offer these subjects at more demanding level (MDL) based on their performance in school, as well as by demonstrating positive attitude towards learning.

+### Secondary 2 students (In Academic Year 2025)
+* The lower secondary programme spans over 2 years so students will continue the same set of subjects taken in Secondary 1.

+* Students who were offered English, MTL, Mathematics, Science (in Secondary 1) at MDL will continue to take them at Secondary 2.
+Those who performed well for the Humanities in Secondary 1 will have the opportunity to offer at least History, Geography or Literature at MDL in Secondary 2.
+The criteria for taking Humanities at a more demanding level will be based on students' aptitude for and interest in these subjects at Secondary 1.

+* Students are advised to challenge themselves and master the subjects up to the end of Secondary 2.